CircuitSetup/Flux-Capacitor_backup/README.md

 ##### &#9654; Play time travel sounds

 If other props are connected, they might bring their own time travel sound effects.
 In this case, you can uncheck this to disable the Flux Capacitor's own time travel sounds.
 Note that this only covers sounds played during time travel, not other sound effects.

+##### &#9654; Skip Box Light animation

+Normally, the Box LEDs flash during the time travel sequence.
+If you prefer to instead have them constantly on during a time travel, check this option.

 #### Home Assistant / MQTT settings